vaido-world/C-Language/Tiny C compiler/[Windows API] WinAPI Win32/winuser_WM_SETTINGCHANGE/README.md

 **Update3:** `temporary_path_user_location_cleanup.cmd` To delete the temporary files, the startup batch script might be needed that deletes itself as well.
 `C:\Users\user\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup`
 A Task Scheduler can be used as well, but it is too complicated and not as simple.

+** Update 4: ** Only Windows and System32 folders and Current Directory are accessible to the Command Prompt.**
+  There is no way to add to immediately add to path without an administrator previlegie.
+(Only by creating the launch file in Windows and System32 folder)

 **Resolution:** Before the PATH variable is updated, to make immediate access of tcc.exe to the current Command Prompt Windows:
 Shortcuts to the tcc.exe can be made in the `C:/Windows` or `C:/Windows/System32` folders.